mchangrh/sb-slash/docs/vip.md

 ### lookup
 lookup discord ID from publicID
 - publicID - publicID to lookup

+### unwarn
+Remove warning from a user
+- publicID - publicID to unwarn

 ## Logging
 downvote, undovote, purge, and addvip are all logged to a VIP-only channel since otherwise, these command executions could not be traced back to the VIP user.